ludensg/chimera-exp/README.md

 The [utilities](./utilities/) directory only contains miscellaneous scripts used for particular tasks while working on this project.

+NOTE: This project also uses the NVidia's Apex library for training.
 ## 1. Comprehensive Experiment Proposal

 ### Objective